 The subscription metadata is then retrieved from the RHSM/Satellite API, or from the manifest provided.

-If it is a subscription manifest, and multiple subscription counts were applied in a single installation, Tower will combine the counts but use the earliest expiration date as the expiry (at which point you will need to refresh your subscription).
+If it is a subscription manifest, and multiple subscription counts were applied in a single installation, the controller will combine the counts but use the earliest expiration date as the expiry (at which point you will need to refresh your subscription).

-If you entered your credential information (username/password), Tower retrieves your configured subscription service.
-Then it prompts you to choose the subscription you want to run (the example below shows multiple subscriptions) and entitles Tower with that metadata.
+If you entered your credential information (username/password), the controller retrieves your configured subscription service.
+Then it prompts you to choose the subscription you want to run (the example below shows multiple subscriptions) and entitles the controller with that metadata.
 You can log in over time and retrieve new subscriptions if you have renewed.

-When your subscription expires (you can check this in the Subscription details of the Subscription settings window), you will need to renew it in Tower by one of these two methods.
+When your subscription expires (you can check this in the Subscription details of the Subscription settings window), you will need to renew it in the controller by one of these two methods.

-If you encounter the following error message, you will need the proper permissions required for the Satellite user with which the Tower admin uses to apply a subscription.
+If you encounter the following error message, you will need the proper permissions required for the Satellite user with which the controller admin uses to apply a subscription.

 The Satellite username/password is used to query the Satellite API for existing subscriptions.
-From the Satellite API, Tower gets back some metadata about those subscriptions, then filter through to find valid subscriptions that you could apply, which are then displayed as valid subscription options in the UI.
+From the Satellite API, the automation controller gets back some metadata about those subscriptions, then filter through to find valid subscriptions that you could apply, which are then displayed as valid subscription options in the UI.

 The following Satellite roles grant proper access: